Virginia Sickness & Disability Programs for Active Members

 - Are unable to perform at least two of six Activities of Daily Living without substantial assistance; or

-- Have a severe cognitive impairment, such as Alzheimer’s disease, requiring substantial supervision.
+- Have a severe cognitive impairment that requires substantial supervision.